Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 When heading from Halifax across the province towards the Annapolis Valley, be sure to make a pit stop at Hall’s Harbour on the Bay of Fundy.
 The classic fishing boat harbour offers lots of photo opportunities.
 From May to October, you can eat lunch or dinner at the Lobster Pound.

-7. Get on the trail of lost treasure on Oak Island
+7. Hear the tales of lost treasure on Oak Island

 8. Crunch into a handpicked apple